UnityFoundation-io/Libre311/README.md

 * *validate** - Validate the database schema.
 * *update** - Update the database schema.

-The TODO_DATABASE_DEPENDENCY environment variable must be set when building the application to inject the correct driver.
+The WEMOVE_DATABASE_DEPENDENCY environment variable must be set when building the application to inject the correct driver.
 Examples include `mysql:mysql-connector-java:8.0.31` and `org.postgresql:postgresql:42.4.2`.
 Multiple drivers can be specified.
 For example, `mysql:mysql-connector-java:8.0.31,com.google.cloud.sql:mysql-socket-factory-connector-j-8:1.7.2`.